tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 so you could say this is open data about open data.

 ## My process and findings
+I was taught in school that you come up with your question and then collect data that perfectly answer that question.
+This way works, but you can often learn more faster and with less work if you're a bit sloppier.

 I like to think of two approaches of deciding what to study.

 1. We have all of these data, so something interesting must be in it.